 Scientists believe that in most individuals, tinnitus is the result of changes that occur inside the organ of hearing, called the cochlea.
 Those changes, such as the loss of the tiny hair cells that play a role in sound perception, result in auditory brain overcompensation.
 In other words, in the absence of complete sound input, your brain creates sounds to fill in the auditory gaps.

-Some of the causes of tinnitus include:
+Some common causes of tinnitus include:

-- Ear infection.
+• Ear infection.
 A middle ear infection will often cause temporary hearing loss that results in tinnitus.
 Outer ear infections, such as swimmer’s ear, may or may not cause these kinds of symptoms.

-- Acoustic neuroma.
+• Acoustic neuroma.
 This type of benign tumor develops on the auditory nerve, and may be a symptom of unilateral (in one ear only) tinnitus in some patients.

-- Trauma to the head or neck.
+• Trauma to the head or neck.
 Any kind of head injury may result in changes to your hearing and cause tinnitus.

 What Are Ear Drops?

 If prescribed, most ear drops fall into a class of antibiotics that are approved to treat bacterial ear infections.
-These fluoroquinolone antibiotics include ciprofloxacin (cipro) and other drugs that primarily treat outer and middle ear infections.
+These fluoroquinolone antibiotics include ciprofloxacin (Cipro) and other drugs that primarily treat outer and middle ear infections.
 Fluocinolone acetonide oil drops can also be prescribed for outer ear eczema, and drops like antipyrine and benzocaine otic drops can be used to relieve swelling and ear pain.

 Homeopathic vs FDA Approved Ear Drops